-is a warm-weather tradition in America, especially on Memorial Day weekend.
+Grilling meat is a warm-weather tradition in America, especially on holiday weekends.
 It's also an ancient human tradition, uniting friends and family around food and fire as long as our species has existed.
-Unfortunately, it also unites us around chemicals that can cause cancer
+Unfortunately, it also unites us around chemicals that can cause cancer.

 The two pilsners also showed an "inhibitory effect" on PAHs, but not as much.
-The regular pilsner suppressed PAHs by 13 percent, and the non-alcoholic variety went slightly further with 25 percent.
+The regular pilsner suppressed PAHs by 13%, and the non-alcoholic variety went slightly further with 25%.

 The study's authors aren't sure why beer marinade has this effect, or why dark beer fights PAHs better than pilsner does.
 It isn't the alcohol, since non-alcoholic pilsner nearly doubled the PAH suppression of its boozier relative.
 They suspect it might be antioxidant compounds in beer, especially darker beers, since antioxidants could restrict the movement of free radicals that are required for PAH formation.
 More research will be needed to know for sure, but this theory could help explain why antioxidant-rich red wine, green tea and rosemary extracts also keep carcinogens in check.

 Whatever you use, the American Institute for Cancer Research already recommends marinating meat for at least 30 minutes to limit both PAHs and heterocyclic amines (HCAs), another type of chemical compound that can damage DNA.
 It also suggests grilling fish and poultry more often than red meat or processed meats like hot dogs, which can increase the risk for certain cancers.
 Reducing temperature, time on the grill and smoke exposure are other options for limiting cancer risk.

 And while it can't take the place of a juicy, beer-marinated pork chop, there's also another, even more surefire way to cut back your risk: Save some room on the grill for fruits, vegetables and mushrooms.